maned/goblin/README.md

 5. Navigate to the directory in the command line, and run the 'goblin.js' file with node. ('nodejs goblin.js' in linux, 'node goblin.js' in OS X/Unix).
 6. Go to 'localhost:8000/' in your browser, and 'localhost:8000/gb-admin', and you'll see goblin run!

+In addition, you can feel free to use an already hosted CouchDB instance -- like signing up for one for free at IrisCouch (http://iriscouch.com) if you don't want to install couch locally.

+If you have any issues installing, please provide feedback on where these instructions are not illumintating enough!
+You can report an issue on GitHub for this to be fixed, or even email me directly (see: Feedback).

 ---

 ### Themeing goblin